Tracardi/tracardi-api/docs/development/micro_frontend.md

 This will create a repo with files needed to start working on the app.

-If you would like to cooperate with other contributors on this app or want the repo to be part of Tracardi organization on the github let us know (on our [Slack workspace](https://join.slack.com/t/tracardi/shared_invite/zt-10y7w0o9y-PmCBnK9qywchmd1~KIER2Q)).
+If you would like to cooperate with other contributors on this app or want the repo to be part of Tracardi organization on the GitHub let us know (on our [Slack workspace](https://join.slack.com/t/tracardi/shared_invite/zt-10y7w0o9y-PmCBnK9qywchmd1~KIER2Q)).
 We will create a repo that you can fork.